tappp10/fhir-fi/README.md

-- 👋 This is the account responsible for maintaining the [fhir.fi](https://fhir.fi) website. 🔥
+- 👋 This is the account responsible for maintaining the [fhir.fi](https://fhir.fi) website and various repos for work performed within [HL7 Finland](https://www.hl7.fi/). 🔥

 <!---
 fhir-fi/fhir-fi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.